krithikvaidya/distsys-implementations/causal_broadcast/README.md

 cd distsys-implementations/causal_broadcast
 ```

 - Decide the number of processes involved (n).
-Based on this, open (n - 1) more terminal windows and run each process:
+Based on this, open (n - 1) more terminal windows and run each process (default value of n is 3):
 ```
 go run . -n <value chose for n>
 ```

 - Follow the on-screen instructions

+## TODO:

+- Improve buffer checking efficiency

 ## Reference